privacylabs/oasis/README.md

 # Choosing a Cloud Provider

-Mailshuttle works with both AWS and Digital Ocean, however, AWS is more fully supported.
+Oasis works with both AWS and Digital Ocean, however, AWS is more fully supported.
 The ansible scripts will automatically setup required DNS settings with AWS.
 DNS settings on Digital Ocean require more manual steps.